 So the shoulder lure bag is a great option for our type of fishing.
 You are just a tad limited to what you can take.
 Not great for the deeper water but great for the short fishing trip

 The Rucksack Lure Bag

-There is no reason why you just can get back to dry land.
+There is no reason why you just can’t get back to dry land.
 Personally, I would rather have all my stuff easily accessible.
-This is only my opinion if you fish off boulder or rocks on dry land then a rucksack is absolutely fine.
+This is only my opinion if you fish off boulders or rocks on dry land then a rucksack is absolutely fine.

 Spoilt for choice

-As far a choosing a decent rucksack, your options are limitless.
-There are rucksack on sale in tackle shops, sports shops and camping shops and a mountain of online options.
+As far as choosing a decent rucksack, your options are limitless.
+There are rucksacks on sale in tackle shops, sports shops and camping shops and a mountain of online options.
 I’m sure you don’t need any help finding a rucksack but here is a link to check some out CLICK HERE.

 Sakura Lure Bag/Vest